Previous: Replacement and Lax Matches, Up: Replace

 separator between them is determined by the value of the variable

-.
+query-replace-from-to-separator.
 Type <RET> to select the

 desired replacement.
-If the value of this variable is nil
+If the value of this variable is nil,

 replacements are not added to the command history, and cannot be